tobyhodges/qtl-mapping/learners/setup.md

               mode     = "wb")
 ```

 Next, we need a database of the DO founder SNPs and gene positions.
+This file
+is 10 GB, so it will take a while to download.

 ```r
 download.file(url      = "https://figshare.com/ndownloader/files/40157572",